chenjianjx/srb4jfullsample/data-migration/README.md

+# What is this project for?

+* Run data migration with Maven
+* Provide data migration tool in Java

-# How to run data migration
+# How to run data migration with Maven

 ````
 mvn initialize flyway:migrate